François-Marie-Benjamin Richard: Cardinalate and death

 Pope Leo XIII elevated him into the cardinalate on 24 May 1889 as the Cardinal-Priest of Santa Maria in Via.

 In January 1900 the trial of the Assumptionist Fathers resulted in the dissolution of their society as an illegal association.
 The next day an official visit of the archbishop to the fathers was noted by the government as an act of a political character and Richard was officially censured.
 His attitude was in general exceedingly moderate, he had no share in the extremist policy of the Ultramontanes, and throughout the struggle over the law of Associations and the law of Separations he maintained his reasonable temper.

 Richard participated in the papal conclave of 1903 that saw the election of Pope Pius X.

 He presided in September 1906 over an assembly of bishops and archbishops at his palace in the rue de Grenelle, a few days after the papal encyclical forbidding French Catholics to form associations for public worship, but it was then too late for conciliation.
 In December he gave up the archiepiscopal palace to the government authorities.
 He was then an old man of nearly ninety, and his eviction evoked great sympathy.

 Richard died in 1908 of congestion of the lungs and was buried in the cathedral of Notre Dame.

+Veneration

+A cause for Richard's beatification was opened, granting him the title of Servant of God.
+His spiritual writings were approved by theologians on 22 May 1935.